ivanreese/2222/README.md

 You can spend as long as you like implementing the game, but I suggest speedrunning this part!
 Just make it work, be sloppy, be slippy, be silly.
 Pick a language you always wanted to try.
 Try it in several, and compare.
 Hell, do it in eToys, or AgentSheets, or modal.

-If you implement the game correctly, it'll take roughly 22 minutes and 22 seconds and 0 picoseconds to play.
+Once the game is implemented, it'll take roughly 22 minutes and 22 seconds to play.
 If you play the whole way through, it'll feel _totally bizarre_.
+In a good way.
+You've probably never done anything quite like this before.

 ## No Rules!